Contact us

 Frequently Asked Questions

-The six core legacy modernization strategies are: rehost (lift-and-shift to cloud without code changes), replatform (move to managed cloud services with minor optimizations), refactor (restructure code to improve architecture without changing behavior), re-architect (redesign using cloud-native patterns such as microservices), rebuild (rewrite from scratch using modern technology), and replace (retire the legacy system with a SaaS product).
-Most large programs combine multiple strategies, applying the most cost-effective approach to each workload based on business criticality and modernization ROI.
+The 6 Rs framework assigns each legacy asset a modernization strategy: Rehost (lift-and-shift to cloud with no code changes, fastest and cheapest), Replatform (move to managed cloud services with minor optimizations), Refactor (restructure code to improve architecture without changing behavior), Re-architect (redesign using cloud-native patterns like microservices), Rebuild (rewrite from scratch), and Replace (retire with a SaaS product).
+Most enterprise programs combine multiple strategies: cost-efficient rehosting for stable low-risk applications, refactoring for business-critical systems with high technical debt, and replacement for commodity functions. inVerita assigns each workload a strategy based on business value, technical debt level, and migration ROI.

-What is the strangler fig pattern in legacy modernization?
+What is the strangler fig pattern and why is it preferred over a full rewrite?

 How much does legacy modernization cost?

-Legacy modernization costs depend on portfolio size, complexity, and strategy.
+Costs depend heavily on the portfolio size, complexity, and strategy applied.
 A focused rehosting migration of 20 to 50 workloads typically costs $50,000 to $200,000.
-Refactoring or re-architecting a legacy monolith into microservices typically costs $150,000 to $600,000 depending on codebase size and integration complexity.
+Refactoring or re-architecting a legacy monolith into microservices costs $150,000 to $600,000 depending on codebase size and integration complexity.
 Full legacy platform replacement with modern custom development costs $500,000 or more for enterprise systems.
-Cloud infrastructure costs typically fall by 20 to 40% compared to on-premises maintenance after migration, improving total cost of ownership over a three-to-five-year horizon.
+On the return side, cloud infrastructure costs typically fall 20 to 40% compared to on-premises maintenance after migration, and engineering team productivity improves as the system becomes easier to change and extend.

 Do you only migrate to one cloud?